akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 Any side effects that occur in the transformation logic is not part of a transaction (i.e. writes to an database).

-The exactly-once-semantics are guaranteed only between a pair of two topics.
-Consuming messages from a topic in a different flow after transactional processing has the usual at-least-once semantics.
+The exactly-once-semantics are guaranteed only between a subscribed set of consumed partitions and a set of partitions that are produced to, on the same Kafka cluster.

 ## Further Reading